Phantomical/stackbot/README.md

-# phantomical-pr-stacker
+# stackbot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that An app to manage stacks of PRs
+> A GitHub App built with [Probot](https://github.com/probot/probot) that manages stacks of PRs.

 ## Setup